CERTIFICATIONS - CREDENTIALS MEMBERSHIPS

 We are Certified by the Canadian Standards for Translation Services (Canadian General Standards Board approved by the Standards Council of Canada) CAN CGSB 131.10-2017 and by the International Organization for Standardization ISO 17100 Translation Services Standard.

-The Canadian and the ISO Standards set out the process and the requirements that form the principal basis for the provision of high quality professional translation services.
-They not only take into account the translation process itself, but also all of the other steps that are involved in the supply of the service in question.
-One of the key aspects in the standards is the quality assurance process.
-The establishment of working procedures, which lead to satisfying the standards, help to highlight the professional nature of a Translation Service Provider (TSP) that provides added value to the translations received from translators before delivery to the end customer.
+The Canadian and the ISO Standards set out the process and the requirements that form the principal basis for the provision of high-quality professional translation services.
+They not only take into account the translation process itself but also all of the other steps that are involved in the supply of the service in question.
+One of the key aspects of the standards is the quality assurance process.
+The establishment of working procedures, which lead to satisfying the standards, helps to highlight the professional nature of a Translation Service Provider (TSP) that provides added value to the translations received from translators before delivery to the end customer.

-As of September 1, 2017, the Minister of Public Services and Procurement Canada (PSPC) formally PWGSC has made many of the Canadian General Standards Board (CGSB) standards available to the public at no cost.
+As of September 1, 2017, the Minister of Public Services and Procurement Canada (PSPC) formally PWGSC has made many Canadian General Standards Board (CGSB) standards available to the public at no cost.

-Standards that have been jointly developed with other Standards Development Organizations (SDOs) or those adopted from the International Organization for Standardization (ISO) are still available for a fee from the reseller partners.
+Standards that have been jointly developed with other Standards Development Organizations (SDOs) or those adopted by the International Organization for Standardization (ISO) are still available for a fee from the reseller partners.

-In 2017 the Language Industry Association of Canada (AILIA) in collaboration with the Translation Bureau of Canada and other industry stakeholders, reaffirmed the Canadian National Standards for Translation Services CAN CGSB-131.10 published originally in 2008.
+In 2017 the Canadian Language Industry Association – CLIA (former AILIA), in collaboration with the Translation Bureau of Canada and other industry stakeholders, reaffirmed the Canadian National Standards for Translation Services CAN CGSB-131.10 published originally in 2008.

 The CGSB-131.10 is the National Standard used to certify Translation Services Providers (TSP).